tomjoht/tomjoht.github.io/_posts/2022/3/2022-03-05-trends-to-follow-or-forget-content-strategy.md

 {: .tip}
 Don't neglect the strategic aspects of technical communication work, and if the bulk of your job involves strategy more than writing, then consider yourself a content strategist.

+## Next post

+Continue to the next post in this series: [Scrum](/trends/trends-to-follow-or-forget-scrum.html).